 Springtime is the best time to visit Tuscany for exploring, for roses and for classic car lovers.

 Summer starts relatively early in Tuscany, often we feel it at the end of May.
-The weather can get get quickly very hot.
-As Spring moves into Summer the evenings are warm and night time in the garden is wonderful – enjoy the magical company of the fireflies, look out for shooting stars.
-Since mid May the pool at the house would have been in use, becoming ever more a focus as June progresses into July and temperatures.
-The early Summer landscape is still brilliant green and it’s typically not too hot to tour and sight-see all day long in comfort until early July when temperatures start to rise and we move into High Summer.
+As Spring moves into Summer, the evenings are warm and evenings in the garden are special—enjoy the magical company of the fireflies, peaking in number around the solstice.
+Look out for shooting stars or meteor showers in July.
+The early Summer landscape is still brilliant green, and it’s typically not too hot to tour and sight-see all day long in comfort until early to mid-July when, we move definitively into High Summer.

 Early Summer is the best time to visit Tuscany for romantic nights, fireflies and colourful landscapes

-Somewhere between the end of June and mid July High Summer begins and the weather can be very hot.
+Somewhere between early and mid-July, High Summer begins in earnest, and the weather can be very, very hot.
 Air Conditioning might be essential at night to sleep comfortably if it’s a particularly hot year.
-In July and August visiting is not as effortless and you might need a more ‘equipped’ accommodation to be truly comfortable.
-Our guests will typically be spending a lot more time right here – relaxing at poolside, napping, chatting…just enjoying the property.
-It’s real relax time – maybe not even dressing up and heading out to dinner – assemble simple produce supper and dine together barefoot in the garden instead.
+In July and August, visiting is not so effortless, and you might need a more ‘equipped’ accommodation to be truly comfortable day long.
+Our guests typically be spending a lot more time right here at the house—relaxing at poolside, napping, cooking, chatting…just enjoying the place.
+It’s real relax time, this time of year—maybe not even dressing up and heading out to dinner time: Assemble a simple produce based lunch or supper, and dine in the shade in your swimwear, instead.

 High Summer is the best time to visit Tuscany if you dream of blissful relax, in a beautiful location.